Tyrn/wei/the-insider-en.typ

 signed amidst the  dishes with stuffed dates and the dishes  with everything that was raised in the sky and raised on the ground, these very papers would normally involve huge  bribes; the bribes,  however, were still supposed  be paid later.
 There were also songs and poetry.
-A ministry of finance official
-- was his name Tai? - took something resembling a lute  and  started playing music and singing.
+A ministry of finance official---was his name Tai?---took something resembling a lute  and  started playing music and singing.

-     Then, a girl  sang a song - it was a very lyrical song.
+     Then, a girl  sang a song.
+It was a very lyrical song.
 Bemish was told that an official named Andarz had written this  song about twenty years ago.
 He  was  the  police minister  and  he had suppressed  the Chakhar uprising, having hung everybody who couldn't buy him off and letting off everybody who